aerospike/backup-go/cmd/asrestore/readme.md

 # Aerospike restore (asrestore)
 Aerospike Restore CLI tool.
-This page describes the features and benefits of the Aerospike restore tool, `asrestore`.
+This page describes capabilities and configuration options of the Aerospike restore tool, `asrestore`.

 ## Overview
 `asrestore` restores backups created with `asbackup`.
 With the `asrestore` tool, you can restore to specific bins or sets, secure connections using username/password credentials or TLS (or both), and use configuration files to automate restore operations.